grattan/R_at_Grattan/docs/Data_visualisation.md

 # Data Visualisation

+This chapter explores

+## Introduction to data visualisation

+Data visualisation is used in two broad ways:

+1. to examine and explore your data; and
+1. to present a finding to your audience.

+When you start using a dataset, you should _look at it_.[^1] Plot histograms of variables-of-interest to spot outliers.
+Explore correlations with scatter plots and lines-of-best-fit.
+Check how many observations are in particular groups with bar charts.
+Identify variables that have missing or coded-missing values.
+Use faceting to explore differences in the above between groups, and do it interactively with non-static plots.

+  [^1]: From Kieran Healy's _Data Vizualization: A Practical Introduction)_ ([available free ](https://socviz.co/)): 'You should look at your data.
+Graphs and charts let you explore and learn about the structure of the information you collect.
+Good data visualizations also make it easier to communicate your ideas and findings to other people.'

+These **exploratory plots** are just for you and your team.
+They don't need to be perfectly labelled, the right size, in the Grattan palette or be particularly interesting.
+They're built and used to explore the data.
+Through this process, you can become confident your data is _what it says it is_.

-When you visualise data you make decisions about what the reader can and cannot see.
-You choose to highlight or omit certain things to help them better understand the message you are presenting.
+When you **present a visualisation to a reader**, you make decisions about what they can and cannot see.
+You choose to highlight or omit particular things to help them better understand the message you are presenting.

-This requires a lot of important technical decisions: what data to use, what 'stat' to present it with -- show every data point, show a distribution function, show the average, the median, etc -- and on what scale -- raw numbers, on a log scale, as a proportion of a total, etc.
+This requires important technical decisions: what data to use, what 'stat' to present it with --- show every data point, show a distribution function, show the average or the median --- and on what scale --- raw numbers, on a log scale, as a proportion of a total.

-It also requires a bunch of aesthetic decisions.
+It also requires _aesthetic_ decisions.
 What colours in the Grattan palette would work best?
 Where should the labels be placed and how could they be phrased to succinctly convey meaning?
 Should data points be represented by lines, or bars, or dots, or balloons, or shades of colour?

 All of these decisions need to made with two things in mind:

 1. Rigour, accuracy, legitimacy: the chart needs to be honest.
 1. The reader: the chart needs to help the reader understand something, and it must convince them to pay attention.

-At the margins, sometimes these two ideas can be in conflict: maybe a 70-word definition in the middle of your chart would improve its technical accuracy, but it could confuse the average reader. ...
+At the margins, sometimes these two ideas can be in conflict: maybe a 70-word definition in the middle of your chart would improve its technical accuracy, but it could confuse the average reader.

 Similarly, a bar chart is often the safest way to display data.
-But if the reader has stopped paying attention by your sixth consecutive bar chart, your point loses its punch.^["Bar charts are evidence that you are dead inside" -- Amanda Cox, data editor for the New York Times.]
+But if the reader has stopped paying attention by your sixth consecutive bar chart, your point loses its punch.^['Bar charts are evidence that you are dead inside' -- Amanda Cox, data editor for the New York Times.]

 The way we design charts -- much like our writing -- should always be honest, clear and engaging to the reader.